The thought of writing your first book feels good. But the joy may also come with the anxiety of writing your first book.

 Put these two together and you’ll have a few ideas right away.

-Another good reason to write a book in your area of work is that it strengthens your authority in your subject not just among your peers but to others in the same or similar line of work.
+Another good reason to write a book in your area of work is that it projects you as an authority on the topic.
 Many SMEs also write a book and use it as a marketing tool to build their personal brand, promote their business and win high-value customers.

 Your Life Experiences

 Did you or someone you know defeat cancer?
 Did you do a 90-day retreat in the Himalayas?
 Did you start your professional career as a banker but are now a successful dancer?

 Or did you fail your high school board exams but went on to become the CEO of a large corporation?